manoa-reclaim/manoa-reclaim.github.io/index.md

 ### Data model

-The Manoa Reclaim data model consists of four "primary" collections (name of lost item, date item was lost, location of lost item, and description of lost item).
+The Manoa Reclaim data model consists of two "primary" collections Lost Items and Users.
 To understand this design choice, consider the situation where you want to specify the location, date, and description of the lost item associated with a name of the lost item.

 1. **Lost Item Collection:**
    - Attributes: